Mary Kay Provaznik, P.E., M.B.A.

 Bob is looking forward to helping to bring the Chatfield Basin Water Reclamation Facility back into service to meet the needs of on-going development within the District.

-Tiffany Ramaekers joined Dominion Water & Sanitation District in July 2018 as the Contracts Administrator and Office Manager.
+Tiffany Ramaekers joined Dominion Water & Sanitation District in July 2018 as the District's Office Manager and Contracts Administrator.
 She is responsible for tracking and maintaining operational components of the District’s contracts by tracking the timelines, managing the budgets, invoicing and tracking of payments.
 In addition to administrating contracts, Tiffany also manages the daily internal operations of Dominion's office and oversees the Special District requirements for the District.

 Prior to joining Dominion Water & Sanitation District, Tiffany worked for the City and County of Denver’s City Attorney’s office as an operations supervisor where she oversaw the Civil Litigation’s daily operations, contracts, budgets, tech support, and supervised the paraprofessional and support staff.
 Prior to relocating to Colorado in 2016, Tiffany worked with the United States Federal Courts for the Western District of Texas for fourteen years supporting court operations and federal judges.
 She brings 16 years of experience working in governmental entities and brings vast experience in compiling and analyzing complex data for business solutions, specialized reporting, and public policy.

 Tiffany earned her Bachelor of Administration in Business Management with an emphasis in Leadership and Human Resources from the University of Texas at San Antonio.